ansible/ansible/docs/docsite/rst/guide_aci.rst

 - **Too many consecutive API calls may result in connection throttling**

   Starting with ACI v3.1 the APIC will actively throttle password-based authenticated connection rates over a specific treshold.
 This is as part of an anti-DDOS measure but can act up when using Ansible with ACI using password-based authentication.
-Currently, one solution is to increase this treshold within the nginx configuration, but it is advisable to use signature-based authentication as this also improves performance in general.
+Currently, one solution is to increase this treshold within the nginx configuration, but using signature-based authentication is recommended.

   **NOTE:** It is advisable to use signature-based authentication with ACI as it not only prevents connection-throttling, but also improves general performance when using the ACI modules.